vebbis321/thel.foo/content/posts/validation/index.md

 ```

-Now everything is nearly perfect, but we don't have any control on our textPublisher.
-The validation should wait 0.2 seconds so it doesn't send different validaiton states while the user is typing and we also doesn't remove the duplicates.
+Now everything is nearly perfect, but we don't have any control on our text publisher.
+The validation should wait 0.2 seconds so it doesn't send different validation states while the user is typing and remove the duplicates if the user types really fast back and forth.
 You could solve this by creating a seperate computed property like we did before:

 ```swift
 private var customTextPublisher: AnyPublisher<String, Never> {